 By Anna Sekula Posted May 12, 2011, 9:29 AM EDT

-The Robin Hood Foundation's benefit has long set the standard for fund-raising events in New York, regularly hauling in eight-figure sums for its community of local programs and consistently looking to shake things up with innovative methods and concepts.
+NEW YORK The Robin Hood Foundation's benefit has long set the standard for fund-raising events in New York, regularly hauling in eight-figure sums for its community of local programs and consistently looking to shake things up with innovative methods and concepts.
 This year the gala, held Monday inside the Jacob K. Javits Convention Center, put forth a rousing entertainment program that included a full-length concert by Lady Gaga, turned the foundation's namesake into a fully realized superhero that formed a striking decor scheme, and further integrated IML's interactive technology.
 In addition to raising $47.4 million, Robin Hood awarded a $1 million grant to nonprofit SCO Family of Services, the winner of a contest it hosted in partnership with Lady Gaga.

 To handle the design elements of the immense production, foundation managing director of marketing, communications and events Jim Samalis and manager of events Amy Sinclair brought back Peter Crawford of Crawford/Sherman Design.